vishwakarma09/server-monitor/README.md

 zmq installs as PHP extension, you you have to copy the `php_zmq.dll` into the *ext* folder of php and add a line in php.ini
     extension=php_zmq.dll

+on Linux systems, the install step is

+- install zmq by running `apt-get install php-zmq`

+2. update composer by `composer update`

 After this, you can restart apache server so that zmq is available on web interface as well ( I think we will be using that from cli only)
 If you happen to have some errors like can't find `libzmq.dll`, then copy this dll in `apache` and `php/ext` folders